 Authors highly appreciate support of the Ministry of Education and Science of the Republic of Kazakhstan.
-This work was performed under the program: "Scientific and technical activities"/ sub-program: "Grant financing of scientific researches" for 2012 - 2014/ grant: "Creation of innovative technologies of cleaning and utilization of wastewater considering climatic conditions of the Republic of Kazakhstan".
+This work was performed under the program: "Scientific and/or scientific and technical activities", sub-program: "Grant financing of scientific researches" for 2012-2014, grant: "Creation of innovative technologies of cleaning and utilization of wastewater considering climatic conditions of the Republic of Kazakhstan".
 This work is also the result of cooperation between Bialystok University of Technology and Kazakh National Technical University and was accomplished under BUT Rector's grant S/WBIIS/2/14, supported by Polish Ministry of Science and Higher education.